Malivil/TTT-Randomat-20/README.md

 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event
 - [Mattyp92](https://steamcommunity.com/id/mattyp92) for converting Communism for use with "Custom Roles for TTT" instead of "Town of Terror" as well as for the "I don't think you realise the gravity of the situation." event.
+- [The Stig](https://steamcommunity.com/id/The_stig_981) for the idea of adding a round time ConVar to the "Prop Hunt" event
 - [Freepik](https://www.flaticon.com/authors/freepik) for the "Cut" and "Stones" images used in the "Rock, Paper, Scissors" event
 - [Pixel perfect](https://www.flaticon.com/authors/pixel-perfect) for the "Copy" image used in the "Rock, Paper, Scissors" event
 - [Tygron](https://steamcommunity.com/id/Tygron), [The Stig](https://steamcommunity.com/id/The_stig_981), and [TilSchwantje](https://github.com/TilSchwantje) for providing feedback and verifying bug fixes